ronaldoussoren/py2app/doc/pyproject.rst

 ``redirect-to-asl``           bool              Redirect the stdout and stderr streams to Console.app using
                                                 ASL.
 Defaults to ``false``.
 Deprecated, do no use.
 ============================= ================= ===========================================================

+For now only a single bundle is supported.
+In the future there will be support for multiple bundles, including embedding bundles (e.g. an application with embedded plugins).

 Code signing configuration